10up/ElasticPress/readme.txt

 = 2.2 (Requires re-index) =

 Version 2.2 rethinks the module process to make ElasticPress a more complete query engine solution.
 Modules are now auto-on and really just features.
 Why would anyone want to not use amazing functionality that improves speed and relevancy on their website?
 Features (previously modules) can of course be overriden and disabled.
-Also, features that don't have their minimum requirements met are still auto-disabled.
+Features that don't have their minimum requirements met, such as a plugin dependency, are auto-disabled.

+We've bumped the minimum Elasticsearch version to 1.7 (although we strongly recommend 2+).
+The maximum tested version of Elasticsearch is version 5.2.
+If you are running Elasticsearch outside this version range, you will see a warning in the dashboard.

 ### Enhancements